Essential Tulum Packing List

 Reading at the beach is easier with a Kindle because the brightness adjusts to accommodate the sunlight.
 It’s much more comfortable than staring at the pages of a book.
 Plus, you can fit hundreds of books on your eReader, so you never run out of options!

-I love my Kindle because it’s connected to my library account, and I can borrow ebooks for free!
+I love my Kindle because it’s connected to my library account, and I can borrow e-books for free!

 GoPro

-If you want to capture all the fun adventures you take in Tulum, a GoPro camera is the perfect way to do it.
+If you want to capture all the fun adventures you take in Tulum, a GoPro waterproof camera is the perfect way to do it.
 A waterproof camera will enable you to film clips of snorkeling excursions, cenote dives, and so much more!

 Charging Cables

 You’ll need chargers for all the electronics you bring.
-Most accommodations in Tulum are modern enough to have three-prong outlets, but there’s a small chance they won’t.
+Most accommodations in Tulum are modern enough to have three-prong outlets, but there’s a small chance they still have two-prong outlets.
+But bring at least a few 2 to 3 prong adapter just in case.

 Carbon Monoxide Detector